Press Release 12.07.20

 Tim Walsh is outside counsel for the nuclear power industry.
 He handles a variety of matters, including complex technical litigation, internal investigations, whistleblower claims, and appellate matters for the industry.

-Elected to the Board of Directors for the National Association of Employee Concerns Professionals (NAECP).
+- Elected to the Board of Directors for the National Association of Employee Concerns Professionals (NAECP).
+Tim presently serves on the Executive Team of NAECP as its Treasurer.

 Capital Pro Bono High Honor Roll (2018)